jehartzog/ansible-moodle-dev/README.md

 ### Questions? ###

 * I created this to show how easy it was to use Vagrant and Ansible to provision and manage a local moodle development webserver.
 No need to struggle with a Windows stack with a complex GUI configuration that requires significant set up time each time you shift computers.
+* If you have any questions are want more info on how to do this, please ask!
+I took this on as a small learning project and will be happy to tackle any questions.